 Property marketplace Sundae, which lets homesellers sell their properties as-is to investors without hiring a real estate agent, announced layoffs in June affecting 15 percent of the company’s workforce, primarily in its newest markets.

 A mortgage fintech launched by former Zillow executives with an exclusive focus on purchase loans, Tomo cut its workforce by nearly one-third on May 31.
 Citing a “recent shift in the mortgage and venture capital markets due to the rapid increase in interest rates,” CEO Greg Schwartz said Tomo was postponing, for now, plans to expand into additional markets.

 Wells Fargo, which has seen its mortgage production fade as it closes retail branches, laid off an unspecified number of workers in its home lending division in April, as a “result of cyclical changes in the broader home lending environment,” the company told Inman.
-In reporting first quarter earnings, Wells Fargo executives said they planned to cut expenses with revenue from home lending down 33 percent from a year ago, to $1.49 billion.
+In reporting first-quarter earnings, Wells Fargo executives said they plan to cut expenses with revenue from home lending down 33 percent from a year ago to $1.49 billion.

 Online rental search company Zumper cut 15 percent of its staff in early June, proving that the rental market is not immune from the economic turmoil rocking the industry.
 Sources said all teams at the company that had about 300 employees were impacted.
 A Zumper spokeswoman cited “macroeconomic and market factors” for the decision.